 Is It Sold Internationally?

-Halo Beauty is sold internationally although remember that may add extra to the cost of the product.
+Halo Beauty is sold internationally to countries like Canada etc., although shipping to other countries may add extra to the cost of the product.

 Is There An AutoShip Program?